-For companies and philanthropists: We would welcome the opportunity to explain how we work to make your donations go at least four times further as well as to introduce you to some of the truly inspiring projects that we support.
+For companies and philanthropists: We would welcome the opportunity to explain how we work to make your donations go at least four and a half times further as well as to introduce you to some of the truly inspiring projects that we support.

 Please call or email our Chief Executive, Laurence Guinness who would love to meet you to discuss how we can work together to help support even more disadvantaged children across London.

-This powerful documentary (53mins) provides a moving insight into how poverty affects the lives of children and young people living in London.
+This short video from Professor Green provides a moving insight into how poverty affects the lives of children and young people living in London.

-If you want to make a donation to directly support our work please use this link:
+If you want to make a donation to directly support our work please click below: